 Many obstacles had to be overcome and thorny problems solved before the new temple of football to the north of Munich finally opened for business in May 2005.

 The two Munich clubs achieved some remarkable successes this year.
-FC Bayern München won the championship again, and TSV 1860 München took part in the UEFA Cup.
+FC Bayern Munich won the Bundesliga again, and TSV 1860 Munich took part in the UEFA Cup.
 According to Franz Beckenbauer, "Watching football should be fun and a great experience for everyone."
-And that is precisely why the fans are demanding a new stadium designed for football.
-But the city doesn't want to build an entirely new facility, but rather to restructure the Olympic stadium.
+And that is precisely why the fans were demanding a new stadium designed for football.
+But the city didn't want to build an entirely new facility, but rather to redevelop the Olympic Stadium.

-The administrative board of FC Bayern München, which is chaired by Bavaria's Minister President Edmund Stoiber, votes to build a stadium for its team.
-Around 500 million German marks are to be invested in the project.
-But the city sticks to the idea of restructuring the Olympic stadium.
+The FC Bayern München board, which was chaired by Bavaria's Minister President Edmund Stoiber, voted to build a stadium for its team.
+Around 500 million Deutschmarks were to be invested in the project, but the city stuck to the idea of redeveloping the Olympic Stadium.

-After lengthy debate on whether to restructure or build anew, FC Bayern and TSV 1860 form a coalition to construct a new stadium for their teams.
-A seating capacity of 66,000 and modern architecture are to attract spectators to the stadium.
-But the city of Munich first has to find a suitable location for the football arena.
+After lengthy debate on whether to redeveop or build from scratch, Bayern and TSV 1860 formed a coalition to construct a new stadium for their teams.
+A seating capacity of 66,000 and modern architecture were to attract spectators to the stadium, but the city of Munich first had to find a suitable location for the football arena.

-Five potential locations have been found!
-At a new summit meeting of all those in charge, the following sites are considered:
+Five potential locations were found.
+At a new meeting of all those in charge, the following sites were considered:

-- the area north of the Riem Fairgrounds
+- the area north of the Riem trade fair

 - the southern Olympic Park